silnrsi/ftml/README.md

 ## 1. Root `ftml`
 The root **ftml** element has the following attributes:

-- **version**	The version of the file format.
+- **version**: The version of the file format.
 This attribute is required and is currently "1.0".

 The **ftml** element takes a required head element and one or more testgroup elements as direct children.